Oklahoma Gun Laws

 Places Allowed

-- State park’s – but not in buildings
+1. State parks โ but not in buildings

-- State and national forests – but not in buildings
+2. State and national forests โ but not in buildings

-- Roadside rest areas – but not in buildings
+3. Roadside rest areas โ but not in buildings

 Places Not Allowed

-- Any structure, building, or office space which is owned or leased by a city, town, county, state or federal governmental authority for the purpose of conducting business with the public
+6. Any structure, building, or office space that is owned or leased by a city, town, county, state, or federal governmental authority to conduct business with the public

 Oklahoma: Conceal Carry Laws